Joel Grey: 1966–1979: Breakthrough

+2011–present

 Grey returned to Broadway in spring 2011 as Moonface Martin in the Roundabout Theatre Company revival of Anything Goes at the Stephen Sondheim Theatre.
-He also played Ned in the 1985 Off-Broadway production of Larry Kramer's The Normal Heart, and went on to co-direct the Tony Award-winning revival in 2011.
+Having previously portrayed Ned Weeks in the 1985 Off-Broadway production of Larry Kramer's The Normal Heart, he went on to co-direct with George C. Wolfe the Tony Award-winning revival in 2011, for which he and Wolfe were nominated for Best Direction of a Play at the 65th Tony Awards.
+The following year he made a guest appearance in the Showtime series Nurse Jackie opposite Edie Falco.
+He also acted in CSI: Crime Scene Investigation (2014), and Park Bench with Steve Buscemi (2014).

+He returned to Broadway in the 2016 revival of the Anton Chekhov play The Cherry Orchard starring opposite Diane Lane, and Chuck Cooper.

 In 2018, Grey directed a Yiddish-language production of Fiddler on the Roof, which originated at the National Yiddish Theatre Folksbiene, then transferred to Stage 42 Off-Broadway.
-The production became a surprise hit, running for over a year and winning the 2019 Drama Desk and Outer Critics Circle awards for Best Musical Revival.
+The production became a surprise hit, running for over a year and winning the 2019 Drama Desk Award for Outstanding Revival of a Musical and Outer Critics Circle Award for Best Musical Revival.
+He had a cameo role in the Lin-Manuel Miranda directed musical Tick, Tick...
+Boom!
+(2021).
+In 2022 he acted as Morgan Bote, a recurring character in the FX drama series The Old Man starring Jeff Bridges and John Lithgow.

 Personal life

 In 1958, Grey married Jo Wilder; they divorced in 1982.
 Together, they had two children: actress Jennifer Grey (star of the film Dirty Dancing) and chef James Grey.

 He is a photographer; his first book of photographs, Pictures I Had to Take, was published in 2003; its follow-up, Looking Hard at Unexpected Things, was published in 2006.
 His third book, 1.3 – Images from My Phone, a book of photographs taken with his camera phone, was published in 2009.

 An exhibition of his work was held in April 2011 at the Museum of the City of New York, titled "Joel Grey/A New York Life."
 His fourth book, The Billboard Papers: Photographs by Joel Grey, came out in 2013 and depicts the many-layered billboards of New York City.

 In January 2015, Grey discussed his sexuality in an interview with People, stating: "I don't like labels, but if you have to put a label on it, I'm a gay man."

 Grey writes about his family, his acting career, and the challenges of being gay in his 2016 memoir, Master of Ceremonies.